Bonanno Family

 Significant Snitch: Henry Hill

 The Lucchese family’s first boss on the Commission was Tommy Gagliano, who retired due to illness in 1951.
 His successor, Tommy “Three-Finger Brown” Lucchese, gave the family its current name.
-Lucchese built a close relationship with fellow Commission boss Carlo Gambino, both of whom Joseph Bonanno plotted to murder in the mid -1960s.
-The plot failed, and Lucchese continued to run the family until his death in 1967 from a brain tumor.
+Lucchese built a close relationship with fellow Commission boss Carlo Gambino, both of whom Joseph Bonanno plotted to murder in the mid-1960s.
+The plot failed, and Lucchese continued to run the family until he died in 1967 from a brain tumor.

 In 1978, the Lucchese family pulled off one of its most infamous capers: the Lufthansa heist, in which mobsters stole some $5 million in cash and $800,000 in jewels from John F. Kennedy International Airport.
 Henry Hill, one of the Lucchese mobsters who carried out the heist, ended up becoming an FBI informant and going into the witness protection program.
 Writer Nicholas Pileggi chronicled Hill’s life in the 1985 book Wiseguy: Life in a Mafia Family, which director Martin Scorsese adapted into the 1990 movie Goodfellas.